 - This Phantom II, serial number 66-0329, served with the Air Force "Thunderbirds" flight demonstration squadron from 1969 to 1974.
 It was never an operational fighter, as it was factory customized for the Thunderbirds with lead ballast in place of the nose radar and an empty gun fairing.
 It was later converted to an NF-4E chase plane in support of the AGM-129 Advanced Cruise Missile test program at Edwards AFB.

-- The Phantom II was the only aircraft operated by both the Navy Blue Angels (F-4J, 1969-1973) and the Air Force Thunderbirds (F-4E, 1969-1973), although only briefly as both teams switched to more economical aircraft after the 1973 oil crisis -- the A-4F Skyhawk II for the Blue Angels (1974-1986) and the T-38 Talon for the Thunderbirds (1974-1983).
+- The Phantom II was the only aircraft operated by both the Navy Blue Angels (F-4J) and the Air Force Thunderbirds (F-4E), although only briefly (1969-1973) as both teams switched to more economical aircraft after the 1973 oil crisis -- the A-4F Skyhawk II for the Blue Angels (1974-1986) and the T-38 Talon for the Thunderbirds (1974-1983).
 This was the only period in which the American military demonstration teams did not use front-line fighter aircraft.

 Flight Central